KonradBu/NeonRandom/README.md

 ### Features
--> Loading Random Level after selected time (only during resetting, do not worry about losing your run) -> Randomly load new level, if your not happy with the current selection -> Last Try warning (Press the load new level key during this run to restart the timer)
+-> Loading Random Level after selected time (only during resetting, do not worry about losing your run) -> Randomly load new level on button press, if your not happy with the current selection -> Last Try warning (Press the load new level key during this run to restart the timer)

 ### Warnings